raul23/clustering-text/list_wikipedia_pages.rst

    :local:
    :backlinks: top

-`:information_source:` These are the documents composing the dataset upon which the `clustering algorithms
+`:information_source:` These are the documents forming the dataset upon which the `clustering algorithms
 <./README.rst#clustering-wikipedia-pages>`_ were tested on.

 Biology